The Ultimate Guide to Incense SticksJanuary 2023

 What are incense sticks?

-Incense sticks are aromatic biotic materials that allow a fragrant smoke to fill a room when burned.
-The aroma can be used for many reasons – for how it looks, smells and when combined with aromatic oils the scents can aid meditative practice and relaxation.
+Incense sticks are aromatic biotic material (combustible material coated in aromatic essential oils) that allow fragrant smoke to fill a room when burned.
+You can choose incense for simple scent pleasure, or seek out specific incense scents that can aid meditative practice and relaxation.

 In order to release the fragrance of the incense stick, you simply light the stick and place it in an incense stick holder to keep it away from surfaces.
-Blowing out the flame when lit encourages the stick to produce glowing ash-like embers that release the soothing scent.
+Gently blowing out the flame when lit, encourages the stick to produce glowing ash-like embers that release the soothing scent.